-Do you want to work with patients in a medical facility, assisting doctors and taking care of others?
-Are you concerned that this job description only fits a nurse?
-It doesn’t!
+Do you want to work in a medical facility assisting doctors and taking care of others?
+Are you concerned this job description only fits a nurse?
+Well it doesn’t!

-Helping to heal the sick and injured isn’t a job that’s limited to nurses and doctors.
-In fact, there are several careers in which you can work closely with patients and be a role model for others, including physical therapy assistant, home health aide and surgical technologist.
-For now, let’s focus on two of these growing medical careers: medical assistant (MA) versus patient care technician (PCT).
+You’ll be happy to hear that helping heal the sick and injured isn’t strictly limited to doctors and nurses.
+In fact, there are several healthcare careers that allow you to work closely with patients and make a difference.
+Let’s take a closer look at two of these commonly confused careers: medical assistant versus patient care technician.

 MA vs. PCT: Education requirements

-MA: Mas often work closely with patients.
-It starts when you check-in the patient and ends when you help them schedule their next appointment.
-In between, you may lead them to the exam room, register vital signs and take medical history.
-After they’ve been seen by the physician, you might explain medications or draw blood for testing.
-Check out the U.S. Department of Labor’s comprehensive job description for a full list of MA duties.
+As an MA, your duties begin when you check a patient in and end when you help him or her schedule their next appointment.
+In between, you may lead them to the exam room, register vital signs and record medical history.
+After they’ve been seen by the nurse or physician, you may be responsible for explaining medications or drawing blood for testing.

-Location and hours depend on where you decide to work.
-If you work at a medical clinic as opposed to a hospital, you’ll generally have regular 9-5 hours, which can be a big plus to those with commitments outside the workplace.
+Location and hours depend on where you choose to work.
+The BLS reports that a majority of MAs work in physicians’ offices, meaning they generally have regular, 9-5 work hours.
+This can be a big advantage if you have commitments outside the workplace.

 MA vs. PCT: Salary and job outlook

-MA: The average salary of an MA in 2011 was $29,100.
-The number of MA jobs across the country is expected to grow 31 percent through 2020, which is faster than average.
 The BLS attributes the growth to an aging population that will put more demand on doctors, who in turn will need more assistants.
-Another big factor for the growth of MA jobs, according to the BLS?
-MAs will likely start to replace workers like nurses, who are more expensive to employ.
+It’s also projected that MAs will begin to replace workers like licensed practical nurses (LPNs), who are more expensive to employ.

-PCT: In contrast, PCTs had an average salary of $24,190 in 2011, and the number of jobs are expected to grow 20 percent through 2020.
-Like MAs, PCT job growth is attributed to an aging population who will have more healthcare needs as they grow older, the BLS says.
+In contrast, PCTs earned an average salary of $25,100 in 2014, and the number of jobs are expected to grow 21 percent through 2022.
+Like MAs, this faster-than-average job growth is attributed to an aging population who will inevitably have more healthcare needs as they grow older, the BLS says.

 PCT jobs aren’t expected to grow as MA jobs because places like nursing homes are funded by the government and thus the number of jobs depends on the funds available, according to the BLS.